racheliyonan/racheliyonan/README.md

 Hi, my name is Rachel!
-I am a second-year student at ASU studying Computer Science.
+I am a student at ASU studying Computer Science.

 <!--
 **racheliyonan/racheliyonan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.